Skip to content

 Whenever you add a new functionality to node-llama-cpp, consider improving the CLI to reflect this change.

-To test whether you local setup works, download a model and try using it with the chat command.
+To test whether your local setup works, download a model and try using it with the chat command.

-We recommend you to start by getting a small model that doesn't have a lot of parameters just to ensure that your setup works, so try downloading a 7B parameters model first (search for models with both 7B and GGUF in their name).
+We recommend you to start by getting a small model that doesn't have a lot of parameters just to ensure everything works, so try downloading a 7B/8B parameters model first (search for models with both 7B/8B and GGUF in their name).

-For improved download speeds, you can use ipull to download the model:
+For improved download speeds, you can use the pull command to download a model:

 To validate that your setup works, run the following command to chat with the model you downloaded: